 There is, surprisingly, no official grading of matcha.
 Instead, the farmers split their production into various grades depending on the time of harvest and the amount of milling of the tencha leaves, and how much demand they see from different types of customers.
 The very best grades are usually sold to tea ceremony masters and schools and hence they become known as ceremonial grade ( actually, some really ultra-fine grades are supplied to the royal family and not even offered for sale! ).
 But do watch out as many matcha brands hijack this term and promote mediocre matcha as a ceremonial grade when it's clearly not up to that standard.
 The best advice is to look carefully at the company selling the matcha, and decide if you trust their claims, depending on their location, the amount of information they provide about the original of the matcha, and whether they sell only matcha on the internet, or have a good range of loose-leaf teas also.
 That indicates whether they really know and understand Japanese green tea.
 There are many drop-shippers out there, who probably never even taste their own matcha, offer only one grade and size, and just have it shipped directly from China or a lower quality producer in Japan.
 So please be careful!

-Our Chiki Tea online store offers a wide selection of premium quality Japanese Green Teas, including award-winning Gyokuro and matcha from Yame, as well as a variety of personally selected loose leaf teas.
+Our Chiki Tea online store offers a wide selection of premium quality Japanese Green Teas, including award-winning Gyokuro and Matcha from Yame, as well as a variety of personally selected loose leaf teas.
 We work closely with our farmers and suppliers to bring you the best quality teas we can find, most of which are never normally sold outside Japan.
-We also have a range of specially selected tea-ware including tea-pots (kyusu), cups (yunomi), whisks (chasen) and other equipment such as preparation bowls (yuzamashi) and tea-caddies (chazutsu).
+We also have a range of specially selected tea-ware and other equipment such as preparation bowls (yuzamashi) and tea-caddies (chazutsu).
 Please read our guides on preparing Japanese Green Tea, how to find the best green tea, and the many health benefits from drinking matcha and green tea.
-We ship worldwide, including USA, and we accept payments in US dollars and UK pounds via credit card or Paypal money transfer.
+We ship worldwide, including USA, and we accept payments in US dollars, UK pounds and Euros by credit card via Stripe.
 We hope you can find something for yourself, or to send as a gift using our complimentary gift-wrapping service.
-We also offer Gift-Cards in USD and GBP.
-Just click the button below to get started.
+We also offer Gift-Cards - just click the button below to get started.

 Our premium ceremonial grade matcha.
 Simply the best matcha on the planet!
 40g, 100g